Guide To United MileagePlus Lifetime Million Miler Status

 United Airlines has a million miler program, whereby MileagePlus members can earn lifetime Gold, Platinum, 1K, or Global Services status.
 The status is earned based on the total number of paid miles flown on United over the years.

-While United million miler miles are hardest to rack up, the program is also rewarding, and gives members a fantastic incentive to continue being loyal to the airline.
+While United million miler miles are among the hardest to rack up, the program is also rewarding, and gives members a fantastic incentive to continue being loyal to the airline.

 Are any OMAAT readers lifetime United MileagePlus elite members?
 If so, what has your experience been like?